junxit/us-congress-bills-113/bill.md

 >     - **(B)** the State provided to the first provider a qualifying background check result, consistent with this subchapter, for the staff member; and
 >     - **(C)** the staff member is employed by a child care provider within the State, or has been separated from employment from a child care provider within the State for a period of not more than 180 consecutive days.
 > - **(e)** *Background check results and appeals*
->   - **(1)** *Background check results* The State shall carry out the request of a child care provider for a criminal background check as expeditiously as possible, but in not to exceed 45 days after the date on which such request was submitted, and shall provide the results of the criminal background check to such provider and to the current or prospective staff member.
+>   - **(1)** *Background check results* The State shall carry out the request of a child care provider for a criminal background check as expeditiously as possible, but not to exceed 45 days after the date on which such request was submitted, and shall provide the results of the criminal background check to such provider and to the current or prospective staff member.
 >   - **(2)** *Privacy*
 >     - **(A)** *In General* The State shall provide the results of the criminal background check to the provider in a statement that indicates whether a child care staff member (including a prospective child care staff member) is eligible or ineligible for employment described in subsection (c), without revealing any disqualifying crime or other related information regarding the individual.
 >     - **(B)** *Ineligible staff member* If the child care staff member is ineligible for such employment due to the background check, the State will, when providing the results of the background check, include information related to each disqualifying crime, in a report to the staff member or prospective staff member.
->     - **(C)** *Public release of results* No State shall publicly release or share the results of individual background checks, however, such results of background checks may be included in the development or dissemination of local or statewide data related to background checks, if such results are not individually identifiable.
+>     - **(C)** *Public release of results* No State shall publicly release or share the results of individual background checks, except States may release aggregated data by crime as listed under subsection (c)(1)(D) from background check results, as long as such data is not personally identifiable information.
 >   - **(3)** *Appeals*
 >     - **(A)** *In General* The State shall provide for a process by which a child care staff member (including a prospective child care staff member) may appeal the results of a criminal background check conducted under this section to challenge the accuracy or completeness of the information contained in such member’s criminal background report.
 >     - **(B)** *Appeals process* The State shall ensure that—